-The Stereotypes were formed in 2001 by John Finkbiner (vocals) and Mike Kamoo (guitar).
-The band currently includes Dante Conti (guitar), Tim Hines (bass), Steve Blake (keyboards), and Charlie McCree(drums).
+The Stereotypes were formed in 2001 by John Finkbiner (vocals) and Mike Kamoo (guitar) and has featured players such as Dante Conti (guitar), Tim Hines (bass), Steve Blake (keyboards), and Charlie McCree(drums).
 Their first EP, 1 Red, earned much critical acclaim.

 Their second release, 2 Brown, ended up on John D. Luerssen's Billboard/Rolling Stone Top 10 for 2004.
 He wrote "Garage-punk fireworks and Aussie-like Rickenbacker pop collide with exhilarating results."
 The number/color name system had remained intact for subsequent releases.

 As of late 2007, the Stereotypes were down to a trio, but the loss of three members hadn't slowed them down.
-Built around singer John Finkbiner, multi-instrumentalist/producer Mike Kamoo, and bassist Tim Hines, the group recently lost guitarist Dante Conti, who relocated to Austin, while drummer Charlie McCree and keyboardist Steve Blake are working on their own projects.
+Built around singer John Finkbiner, multi-instrumentalist/producer Mike Kamoo, and bassist Tim Hines, the group lost guitarist Dante Conti, who relocated to Austin, while drummer Charlie McCree and keyboardist Steve Blake left to work on their own projects.

 The band's endorsement contract with Coleman camping gear runs through 2010.
 Coleman has used their songs "New Situation," "Stars," and "International" in its marketing campaigns.